hellocodeco/exist-api-docs/docs/reference/users.md

 title: Users
 ---

-## Get profile stub for user
+## Get profile for user

-Returns an overview of the user's personal details.
+Returns some basic details and personal preferences for the authenticated user.
+No specific scope is required.

 ### Request